davidgiven/fluxengine/README.md

 Currently, not a lot.

-  - IBM MFM 1440kB and 720kB formats, a.k.a. standard PC floppy disks;
-	read only (I haven't got round to writing the write support)
+  - IBM MFM 720kB formats, a.k.a. standard PC floppy disks; read only (I haven't got round to writing the write support). **Note:** 1440kB disks _should_ work, but don't.
+I'm investigating.

   - [Acorn ADFS disks](doc/acorn-adfs.md): read only (likewise)